IM—1776 is an online magazine of cultural and sociopolitical analysis.

 It is this magazine's intention to challenge the consensus among that type of resistance, expose the limits of our mainstream conservative movements and start thinking of a way forward that fully recognizes the seriousness of our situation.

-By giving a platform to, and attempting to bring together the most talented writers the anonymous and post-political scene has to offer, we hope to be able to provide the intellectual foundations for those practical solutions capable of forming the resistance our civilization depends on.
+By giving a platform to, and attempting to bring together the most talented writers the anonymous and dissident scene has to offer, we hope to be able to provide the intellectual foundations for those practical solutions capable of forming the resistance our civilization depends on.

 If you'd like to publish with us, send us a pitch or a polished draft (addressing Mark or any of the editors) with a short bio.
 We typically reply within 48 hours.
-If you don't hear back from us after week, feel free to follow up.
-(Please try to keep your pitch below 200 words.)
+We occasionally find it hard to respond to everyone however, so if you don't hear back from us after week, feel free to follow up.
+If you still don't hear from us after that, consider your pitch rejected.
+Please try to keep your pitch below 200 words.